About Project Roadblock

 Local broadcast television’s support of Project Roadblock not only displays its commitment to the safety of its communities but also demonstrates broadcasters’ power to influence, persuade, and affect social behavior.
 Every local broadcast TV station is encouraged to join Project Roadblock.
 You do NOT have to be a TVB member to participate.
 Support of Project Roadblock does not replace other PSA commitments.

-Now in its 16th year, Project Roadblock has proven its ability to inspire change, create impact, and save lives.
-In fact, through continued support of Project Roadblock and in combination with other drinking and driving prevention efforts, alcohol-impaired driving fatalities have decreased 25% from 14,409 in 2004 to 10,874 in 2017.
-In December 2017, over 280 people were involved in an alcohol-impaired driving fatality and 296 people were killed in traffic fatalities on New Year’s Day.
-With your help this upcoming December, the road to safety continues.
+Now in its 17th year, Project Roadblock has proven its ability to inspire change, create impact, and save lives.
+In fact, through continued support of Project Roadblock and in combination with other drinking and driving prevention efforts, alcohol-impaired driving fatalities have decreased 28% from 14,409 in 2004 to 10,511 in 2018.
+With your help this coming December, the road to safety continues.

 Flight and Traffic Instructions: